-This two-part lesson for first graders is one of my favorites.
-I love the collage aspect of this project.
+This two-part lesson for first graders is one of my favorite fall art lessons.
+I love the collage aspect of this project as it teaches many skills: oil pastel resist, applying watercolor wash, cutting and pasting plus composition.
 It requires at least three, 40 minute classes or 2 one-hour classes.

 12″ x 18″ watercolor paper

 Palettes of liquid watercolors (blues, yellow, green, orange and brown)

 Oil Pastels (white, green, black and brown)